Yellowstone National Park: Late Native use and Western exploration

+The first national park

+The concept of a national park in the American West had been first proposed in 1833 by painter George Catlin, who suggested that America could benefit from maintaining a home where Native Americans could continue their traditional patterns of land use.
+Catlin was joined in 1837 by Washington Irving, who suggested that national parks could provide "a last refuge to the Indian," and in 1858 by Henry David Thoreau, who suggested a "national preserve" for animals, landscapes, and "some even of the hunter race."
+By the 1860s, in the wake of many American Indian Wars and genocides, public opinion had shifted towards confining Native Americans to Indian reservations; the "national park" was, in turn, reimagined as a pristine wilderness free of human activity.
+Apparently acting on a spoken suggestion from Governor Meagher, figures such as lawyer Cornelius Hedges and Congressman William D. Kelley began writing in support of preserving Yellowstone this way around 1870.

 The first detailed expedition to the Yellowstone area was the Cook–Folsom–Peterson Expedition of 1869, which consisted of three privately funded explorers.
 The Folsom party followed the Yellowstone River to Yellowstone Lake.
-The members of the Folsom party kept a journal and based on the information it reported, a party of Montana residents organized the Washburn–Langford–Doane Expedition in 1870.
-It was headed by the surveyor-general of Montana Henry Washburn, and included Nathaniel P. Langford (who later became known as "National Park" Langford) and a U.S. Army detachment commanded by Lt.
+The members of the Folsom party recorded their findings in a journal.
+Based on the information it reported, a party of Montana residents organized the Washburn–Langford–Doane Expedition in 1870, headed by the surveyor-general of Montana Henry Washburn, and including Nathaniel P. Langford (who later became known as "National Park" Langford) and a U.S. Army detachment commanded by Lt.
 Gustavus Doane.
 The expedition spent about a month exploring the region, collecting specimens, and naming sites of interest.

-A Montana writer and lawyer named Cornelius Hedges, who had been a member of the Washburn expedition, proposed that the region should be set aside and protected as a national park.
-He wrote detailed articles about his observations for the Helena Herald newspaper between 1870 and 1871.
-Hedges essentially restated comments made in October 1865 by acting Montana Territorial Governor Thomas Francis Meagher, who had previously commented that the region should be protected.
-Others made similar suggestions.
-An 1871 letter to Ferdinand V. Hayden from Jay Cooke, a businessman who wanted to bring tourists to the region, encouraged him to mention it in his official report of the survey.
-Cooke wrote that his friend, Congressman William D. Kelley had also suggested "Congress pass a bill reserving the Great Geyser Basin as a public park forever".
+Among other findings, the Washburn Expedition discovered that one of the large geysers erupted regularly every 90 minutes and therefore named it Old Faithful.
+The successful expedition was a media sensation, and many writers predicted that Yellowstone's wonders would attract sightseers.